fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 * The table named `well_ROI_table`, which covers the NGFF image corresponding to the whole well[^1];
 * The table named `FOV_ROI_table`, which lists all original fields of view (FOVs).

-Each one of these two tables includes ROIs that are only defined in the XY plane, and span the whole image size along the Z axis.
+Each one of these two tables includes ROIs that span the whole image size along the Z axis.
 Note that this differs, e.g., from ROIs which are the bounding boxes of three-dimensional segmented objects, and which may cover only a part of the image Z size.

 #### OME-Zarr import